siddhartha-gadgil/DeptWeb/_seminars/2017/2017-02-03-samriddhi-sankar-ray.md

 ---
-speaker: Samriddhi Sankar Ray (ICTS)
+speaker: Samriddhi Sankar Ray (ICTS, Bangalore)
 venue: LH-1, Mathematics Department

-time: 2:15 pm
+time: 2:15 - 3:15 pm
 date  : February 03, 2017 (Friday)
 title: "Playing with the nonlinearity of the Navier-Stokes Equation"
+series: "Eigenfunctions Seminar"
 ---

 Understanding the origins of intermittency in turbulence